beeway/End-to-end_secure_classifier/AdverImages/readme.md

-Adversarial images targeted to the oracle model.
+Adversarial images targeted to the oracle/augmented model.